 A University of Toronto study concluded that Shania Twain has the perfect geometrically measured face.
 Her chin, cheeks, and brows are in perfect harmony.

 The chin, nose and lips are close to one another, so correcting the chin can make your lips look better.
 It can also cause the nose to look smaller or larger if they are not proportionate.
-The perfect chin, like Twain’s, should be oval in shape with a concave turn and sit almost directly under where the lower lip projects outward.
+The perfect chin, like Twain’s, is often an oval in shape with a concave turn and sit almost directly under where the lower lip projects outward.
 To create a less pronounced jawline, your plastic surgeon can make an incision either externally under the chin or inside your mouth to expose and shave down any excess bone, giving it more curvature.
 In some cases, the muscles are also addressed to narrow the back portion of the jaw even further.

 Michelle Pfeiffer has gloriously symmetrical features, and a near-perfect nose.